mhmirza/PythonProgramming/README.md

 # PythonProgramming

-This portfolio captures the work I completed for a course, **Data Mining**, at Carnegie Mellon University in Spring 2021.
+This portfolio captures the work I completed for a course, **Intermediate Programming with Python**, at Carnegie Mellon University in Fall 2020.
 To view my GitHub repository, please click [here](https://github.com/mhmirza/PythonProgramming).
-The work done here involves discovering structure and making predictions in large, complex data sets.
-The tasks encompass learnings about many commonly used methods for predictive and descriptive analytics tasks, in addition to assessing the methods' predictive and practical utility.
+The work done here involves: gathering data from various sources including web scraping, web API, CSV and other structured data files, and databases; data cleansing; using the Pandas library for data analysis; regular expressions and other string processing methods; classes and object-oriented programming; and building real-world software applications.

 # What I hope to learn?

-From the course, Data Mining, I wish to learn how to run commonly used data mining methods in R, along with weighing their advantages & disadvantages by comparing their utility through various types of assignments below.
+From the course, Intermediate Programming with Python, I wish to learn how to run commonly used data mining methods in R, along with weighing their advantages & disadvantages by comparing their utility through various types of assignments below.
 In addition, I hope to use real-world datasets to navigate through various stages of model building such as feature selection, model evaluation and resampling to assess the performance & reliability of these methods.

+Learning Objectives: At the end of this course, each student will be able to:
+- write Python applications for data-analysis problems
+- understand the concepts and use the constructs of Python libraries, including numpy, pandas, and the re (regular expression) package.
+- load, cleanse, and process data
+- use Web API's and/or web scraping to download data
+- create, load, and process data in a relational database
+- write object-oriented programs

 # Portfolio